OXID-eSales/module-template/README.md

 Please commit the changes.
 Your module is now ready to go and be adapted as you need :)
 ```

+NOTE: You now have a working module (tests and all) as a starting point to implement whatever you
+want to extend in your OXID eShop.
+Likely you'll not need all the example code but you might take some of it
+and modify.
+So we left it there for you to take what you need and clean out all else :)
+Please not that the module comes with a database table, translations and some templates which still have the original
+names.
+Just keep an eye on all that's prefixed 'OETM', 'oetm', 'OEMODULETEMPLATE' etc.

 ## Idea